Campaigns initiated to help voters navigate vote-by-mail ballot process

 "I suggest you take the instructions and go through them carefully," Caterson says.

+With more than two weeks to go until the state’s first vote-by-mail primary election July 7,…

-The ballot must be filled out using a number 2 pencil or black or blue pen, Caterson says.
+The ballot must be filled out using a No. 2 pencil or black or blue pen, Caterson says.

 "Be very careful as you fill in the ballot not to mark anything but the bubbles or balloon or oval circles you intend to mark.
 Any other mark on the ballot could disqualify it," she says.
 "If it says vote for only one person, vote for only one person.
 If you vote for more than that, the ballot indicates your votes will not be counted."